svk014/auto-dbg-jetbrains/GOALS_AND_PROGRESS.md

 ---

 ## Progress Log

+### 2025-08-03
+- **Variable Extraction Logic Rewritten**: Refactored the variable extraction logic to fix bugs and properly handle the asynchronous nature of debugger items.
+This improves reliability and accuracy when retrieving variable values during debugging sessions.
+- **API Endpoints Updated in swagger.yaml**: Updated and expanded the API endpoints in `swagger.yaml` to support MCP generation for the external library.

 ### 2025-08-01
 - **Architectural Transformation Complete**: Successfully refactored from hardcoded debugging methods to composition pattern using language-specific implementations